jonmason/meta-arm/meta-arm-autonomy/documentation/xenguest-network.md

 - Bridge: where the guest vif is added to the created bridge interface;

-- NAT: where a private subnet is created for the guest, a dhcpd is started on the host to serve the guest and the proper iptables rules are created to allow the guest to access the external network;
+- NAT: where a private subnet is created for the guest, a kea dhcp4 server is started on the host to serve the guest and the proper iptables rules are created to allow the guest to access the external network;

 - None: the guest vif is not connected to the bridge.